DNSBunker/DNSBunker_DNSBL/README.md

-# DNSBunker_DNSBL

 Stuff which need to be blocked.

+You must not use these lists as they are feed into Hagezi Lists already!